 Electronic supplementary material

-Additional file 2: The data provided shows the in vitro interaction between Erp- Rv1417 and Erp- Rv2617c using the GST- pull down assay.
+Additional file 2: In vitro interaction of Erp with either Rv1417 or Rv2617c by pull down assay.
+The data provided shows the in vitro interaction between Erp- Rv1417 and Erp- Rv2617c using the GST- pull down assay.
 (DOC 44 KB)

 Additional file 3: In vivo interaction of Rv1417 and Rv2617c.
 The data provided shows the ability of Rv1417 and Rv2617c to form homodimers using the bacterial two hybrid assay.
 (DOC 38 KB)